 Tablets: Which iPad should I buy?

-- How does the iPad mini compare to the iPad Air?
+- How does the compact iPad mini 3 compare to the 10-inch iPad Air?

-- Should I pay more for an iPad with more storage space?
+- Should I pay more for an iPad with more storage space or 3G/4G?

 |Which iPad should I buy?|